 Doctors have a professional and ethical obligation to do what they feel is in the best interest of their patients.
 For some doctors, this means not performing a vasectomy on men who they feel are too young to make the decision responsibly, or who they worry may regret their decision later on in life.

-A doctor’s position will vary depending on the physician’s own personal morals and values, which means that you may get different reactions from different doctors when you request a vasectomy at a very young age.
+A doctor’s position will vary depending on the physician’s own personal morals and values.
+This means that you may get different reactions from different doctors when you request a vasectomy at a very young age.
 Some doctors may outright refuse to perform vasectomies on younger patients while others will perform the operation with little or no resistance.

 You may also find that some doctors will take a middle road, agreeing to perform the operation but requiring a “cooling down” period to ensure the patient is making a sound decision.